protontypes/open-sustainable-technology/README.md

 - [Tenstream](https://github.com/tenstream/tenstream) - A 3D radiative transfer solver for earth system models.
 - [reflective-potential](https://github.com/ReflectiveEarth/reflective-potential) - An empirical analysis of Earth's annual-average surface reflectivity potential.
 - [radis](https://github.com/radis/radis) - A fast line-by-line code for high-resolution infrared molecular spectra.
-- [pyOSOAA](https://github.com/fnemina/pyOSOAA) - A python interface for the Ocean Successive Orders with Atmosphere radiative transfer.
+- [pyOSOAA](https://github.com/fnemina/pyOSOAA) - A Python interface for the Ocean Successive Orders with Atmosphere radiative transfer.
 - [ECRAD](https://github.com/ecmwf-ifs/ecrad) - A radiation scheme suitable for use in atmospheric weather and climate models.
 - [RT1](https://github.com/TUW-GEO/rt1) - A first order radiative transfer model for soil- and vegetation related parameter retrievals from radar-data.
 - [WOUDC Data Registry](https://github.com/woudc/woudc-data-registry) - A platform that manages Ozone and Ultraviolet Radiation data in support of the World Ozone and Ultraviolet Radiation Data Centre (WOUDC), one of six World Data Centres as part of the Global Atmosphere Watch programme of the WMO.